rimsila/fooocus-API-pinokio/README.md

 # Disclaimer

-Confirmed working on Windows with Nvidia GPU, it may work with M1/M2 Mac and Linux too, but may not work on AMD and Intel Mac.
+Confirmed working on Windows with Nvidia GPU, it may work with any Intel CPU, M1/M2 Mac and Linux too, but may not work on AMD and Intel Mac.
 If you get it to work, please let me know in open issue

 ## API repo